tendermario/terraria-server-aws/README.md

 - Fork this repo

-### Setup Frontend

-- Set up GitHub pages so that you can find this page at yourusername.github.io/terraria-server-aws
-- Feel free to play around with the styles to make it look better.
-It uses Tailwind for styles.

 ### Setup backend and CDK infrastructure

 - Copy .env.example to a new file in the same location named .env - edit the contents to your own details
 - Run `npm i` to install all the magic
 - Run `cdk synth` to create the CloudFormation templates - these are the blueprints for your infrastructure
-  - (TODO: Ugh this command isn't working for me right now halp)
 - Run `cdk deploy` to put them into your account
 - Check the status in the AWS console under CloudFormation.
 If anything messes up, you can delete it there and try again.
 - This should create the infrastructure mentioned above.

+### Setup Frontend

+- Set up GitHub pages so that you can find this page at yourusername.github.io/terraria-server-aws
+- Feel free to play around with the styles to make it look better.
+It uses Tailwind for styles.
+- Update the API Gateway endpoints to your own to call the server statuses

 ### Set up terraria on an EC2 instance